 6 Tips for Managing Moving Day Stress

-Worried about being buried under packing boxes and tied up in tape?
-Don’t know a local locksmith, utility company or babysitter to keep your kids busy while you’re undergoing one of life’s most stressful events?
+Don’t worry about being buried under packing boxes and tied up in tape, because Abio’s East Bay real estate agents have the best tips for managing moving day stress.
+Don’t know a local locksmith, utility company, or babysitter to keep your kids busy while you’re undergoing one of life’s most taxing events?
+We do!

-We know moving into a new home is exciting and daunting and crazy-making all at once, but it doesn’t have to be.
-Abio agents have moved plenty of times themselves and know a wealth of ways to make your move smooth.
+We have moved plenty of times ourselves and know a wealth of ways to make your move smooth.
 Did you know that a person in the U.S. is expected to move about 11 times in his or her lifetime?
 After reading these tips, you’ll be ready for at least one of them!

 1. We love this curated New House Checklist.
 It covers everything from which moving day essentials you should have on hand (toilet paper, trash bags and Band-Aides) to which tech you should consider when setting up your smart home (routers, Ethernet cables, Nest, security cameras).